Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

-An interesting consequence of these conjectures is that, since both $\ZZ_\VV$ and $\RR_\VV$ are fully extended ``vanilla" TQFTs, these theories can be obtained from the cobordism hypothesis.\\ Another consequence is that since this is the 321-part of $\AA_\VV$, these theories actually extend down.
-Not to the point, as $\AA_\VV$ is not defined on the point which is not bordant, but to the pair of point $S^0$.\\ Note that we use both the oplax-twisted 3-TQFT and the 4-TQFT in this construction.
+Note that we use both the oplax-twisted 3-TQFT and the 4-TQFT in this construction.
 Therefore, not every case of 3-oplax-dualizability in Theorem \ref{thmMain} induces such a theory.
 We also need $\VV$ to be 4-dualizable.
 The assumption that $\ZZ_\VV$ is invertible however can be dropped.
 The anomalous theory would then strongly depend on the filling, and give interesting invariants of 4-manifolds with boundary.

+The construction of the anomalous theory $\AA_\VV$ using a bounding manifold is needed to recover the usual constructions of WRT and DGGPR theories.
+It is also necessary for some applications, e.g. to obtain a scalar invariant of 3-manifold.
+However, one could argue that the more fundamental object is the fully extended twisted 3-TQFT $\RR_\VV$.
+It does not assign a scalar to a 3-manifold, but an element in a one-dimensional vector space: the state space of the invertible Crane--Yetter TQFT.
+If one is happy to allow this feature, then one can argue that WRT is a fully extended theory, with values in the oplax arrow category $\BrTens^\to$.